Vardantex/GODOT/LOGS.md

 *queue_free() = Remove a node from the game instead of hiding it

+Area2D
+-Used for entities that trigger when touched

 RigidBody2d
 -Not controlled directly
 -Forces are applied to it